dzeke/ColoradoRiverCollaborate/Post2026WebTool/README.md

-# Reclamation Web Tool - Minimum Glen Canyon Dam Annual Release to protect critical elevations
+# Reclamation Web Tool - Minimum Glen Canyon Dam Annual Release to protect Lake Powell Minimum Power Pool

-This repository shares results that summarize analysis in Reclamations Post-2026 Operations Exploration Tool with the goal to identify minimum Glen Canyon Dam annual releases needed to protect Lake Powell from drawdown below elevations 3,490 feet (Minimum power pool) and 3,525 feet (Protection elevation defined in 2019 Drought Contingency Plan).
+This repository shares results that summarize analysis in Reclamations Post-2026 Operations Exploration Tool with the goal to identify minimum Glen Canyon Dam annual releases needed to protect Lake Powell from drawdown below elevation 3,490 feet (Minimum power pool).
-This analysis includes results across the 6 hydrologic ensambles available in the tools.
+This analysis includes results across the 6 hydrologic ensambles available in the webtool.
 The web tool is also call a decision making under deep uncertainty (DMDU) tool.

 Link to Reclamation's Website for the tool - https://tool.crbpost2026dmdu.org/.